cm-cc/mesmer/README.md

 A `Makefile` is provided and the executable `mesmer` is build by simply issuing the command `make`.

-**NOTICE: as of now, the released code runs only at LO and NLO.
-If NNLO and/or extra leptonic pair production are selected, the execution stops with a warning.**
+**NOTICE: as of now, the released code runs only at LO, NLO and NNLO.
+If NNLO extra leptonic pair production are selected, the execution stops with a warning.**

 ## Running the code
 Once compiled, **`MESMER`** is run by issuing in the working directory the command `./mesmer`, which displays a command prompt